Simplified provisioning and out-of-the-box deployment.

 One of the prime features of colocation services is security; colocation is a much safer means of storing business information because it is monitored 24/7 by a third party providing enhanced security both physically & digitally.
 This eliminates the risk of fire, theft or power outages having a devastating effect to the company and its data.

-Colocation also offers better performance because the network has access to much stronger connectivity that can provide super-fast unlimited internet network that is carrier neutral.
+Colocation also offers better performance because the network has made access easier, with stronger connectivity that can provide super-fast unlimited internet network that is carrier neutral.

 Many businesses have found that colocation has been an improvement to their business, as well as reducing additional costs too.